 I also like how proactive their staff at the entrance part.
 Since it is past 7 and the foods are running out already, whenever a customer wants to dine in, they inform them to check the foods available since that could be the last serving available.
 So in case you missed in dining earlier, you’ll be informed before securing a table for you and your family or friends.

 Cabalen’s buffet rate is Php298/head (for adults), 50% off for kids 4ft below, and FREE for kids 3ft and below.
 It is inclusive of TAX already.
-Same goes to all items declared on their menu.
+The same goes for all items declared on their menu.

 The cost per head doesn’t include the drinks yet but if you’ll opt for drinks, you can order their bottomless iced tea for only Php70/head.
 Should you opt for a glass of iced tea, I guess it costs Php45 or Php60; I am not sure, though.
 But what I am sure about is that bottomless is worth it to get.
 You can opt for service water should you want to lower down your sugar intake.